 Day 3 - 4: Full days of guided fishinig with all meals and riverside accommodations included

 Day 5: Full day of guided fishing with breakfast and lunch.
 After fishing depart for home

-Note: Lower Deschutes River fishing trips operated by Renton River Adventures
+Note: Lower Deschutes River float trips operated under a BLM special use permit issued to Renton River Adventures

 2019 Rate: $2,000 per person for a 3 night/4 day package based on 2-4 anglers